MechanicalRock/mechanicalrock.github.io/_posts/2023-01-02-automating-data-workflow-stepfunctions.md

 ---

 Automating and orchestrating data workflows can be a daunting task, but with the power of AWS Step Functions, it's easier than you might think!
-In this post, we'll show you how to use Step Functions to coordinate the execution of multiple AWS services and streamline your workflows with Fivetran connectors and dbt.
+In this post, we'll show you how to use Step Functions to coordinate the execution of multiple AWS services and streamline your workflows with Fivetran connectors and dbt into Snowflake.

 # Setting the Stage